xster/flutter-wiki/Issue-hygiene.md

 This page mostly talks about how we handle things for the flutter/flutter issue tracker.

+## Issue philosophy

+We assume that Flutter, like all non-trivial software, has an infinite number of bugs.
+The issue tracker contains the list of bugs that we are very lucky to have had reported by our generous community.

 ## Labels

 We use [many labels](https://github.com/flutter/flutter/labels).